Handbook

 Whether the individual against whom the hazing was directed consented or acquiesced in the hazing is not a defense to a crime under Garret’s Law.

 SUMMARY: Don’t single out freshmen, rookies or any subset of your team.
 Any activity you have them do should be done by everyone else on the team.
 Teach, educate, work alongside your new members rather than embarrass and ostracize them.
 Hazing is a serious issue.
-Make your club experience fun, not harmful.
+Make your club experience fun, and do not engage in potentially dangerous activity.
 Consider community service as a bonding exercise that can bring your team together.
 Check out https://communityengagedlearning.msu.edu/ and get your team involved in some serious team building by donating time and volunteering to make the world a better place (and becoming a more cohesive team at the same time!).

 • Eligibility Policy